 Academic entry qualification overview

-We require a UK bachelor's degree with a second class (2.2) classification or the international equivalent in Chemistry.
+We require a UK bachelor's degree with an Upper Second (2:1) Class classification or the international equivalent in Chemistry.
 Candidates should demonstrate a background in organic, inorganic, physical and analytical/laboratory chemistry.

 When assessing your academic record we take into account the grades you have achieved, your academic references and the standing of the institution where you studied your qualification.

 If you have been out of education for more than two years, please contact us before applying to enquire about your eligibility for this course.
 Please also provide details of any relevant work experience since leaving education.

 All applicants will need to demonstrate competency in English language.
 Applicants who do not already possess an acceptable English Language qualification will need to take a recognised test and attain the required English Language score:

 - IELTS: at least 6.5 overall with no sub-test below 6.0.

 - TOFEL iBT: at least 90 overall with no sub-test below 20.
 We do not accept 'MyBestScore'.